Anand-bit20/etl-pipeline-python-postgresql-airflow/README.md

 📄 Documentation

-For a detailed walkthrough of the project, refer to the Medium article
+For a detailed walkthrough of the project, refer to the Medium article: https://shorturl.at/roXhM

 📸 Visuals